Skip to content

 // - Total length: 71 characters (sha256: + 64 hex chars)

-Example Receipt
+Example Receipts

 {

-"iss": "https://payment.example.com",
+"iss": "https://api.example.com",

-"aud": "api.consumer.com",
+"aud": "https://client.example.com",

 "rail": "x402",